LeeMaskell/breathr/README_PLAN.md

 - responsive sizing
 - consistency of CSS
 - consistency of imports

-BUGS!!!
-- Duration set from input doesn't translate to minutes since I changed removed the calculate duration function.
-- Custom settings doesn't switch to !startAnimation when it finishes.

-- add to github
-- apply styling
-- create "Amnbient Breathing" component with animated gradients
+- create "Ambient Breathing" component with animated gradients

 // cookies consent/authorization to record user data = sets cookie if approved so that consent doesn't show again.